 The customer’s legal or mailing address is associated with multiple other accounts or businesses that do not appear related.

-The customer appears to be acting as an agent for an undisclosed principal, but is reluctant to provide information.
+The customer appears to be acting as an proxy for an undisclosed principal, but is reluctant to provide information.

 The customer is a trust, shell company or private investment company that is reluctant to provide information on controlling parties and underlying beneficiaries.